Suvidnya/shopping-cart-backend/README.md

-## It is a command line shopping cart backend application usign OOPs of C++
+## It is a command line shopping cart backend application using OOPs of C++